GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
+> ### The computing scientist’s main challenge is not to get confused by the complexities of his own making.
 >
 > ~ *Edsger W. Dijkstra*